28 Sights in Tashkent, Uzbekistan (with Map and Images)

 Wikipedia: Museum of Arts of Uzbekistan (EN), Website, Facebook

-Shaahmed Shamakhmudov (1890-1970) and his wife Bakhri Akramova lived in Tashkent and worked as blacksmiths in the Telman artel.
-At the beginning of the Great Patriotic War, Shaahmed Shamakmudov and his wife Bakhri Akramova adopted 15 children who had lost their parents and were evacuated to Tashkent during the war, and three more children after the war.
+Shaahmed Shamakmudov and his wife Bakhri Akramova lived in Tashkent and worked as blacksmiths in the Telman artel.
+During the Great Patriotic War, the spouses Shaahmed and Bakhri took in and adopted 13 disadvantaged children of different nationalities evacuated to Tashkent, and after the war - three more.

 8. ТЭ3